Visit our store for discounts & free shipping over $35 SHOP NOW>>

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around March 9, 2021.
 This date is subject to change due to shipping delays beyond our control.

-From a star theoretical physicist, a journey into the world of particle physics and the cosmos—and a call for a more just practice of science.
+From a star theoretical physicist, a journey into the world of particle physics and the cosmos—and a call for a more liberatory practice of science.

-In The Disordered Cosmos, Dr. Chanda Prescod-Weinstein shares her love for physics, from the Standard Model of Particle Physics and what lies beyond it, to the physics of melanin in skin, to the latest theories of dark matter— all with a new spin informed by history, politics, and the wisdom of Star Trek.
+In The Disordered Cosmos, Dr. Chanda Prescod-Weinstein shares her love for physics, from the Standard Model of Particle Physics and what lies beyond it, to the physics of melanin in skin, to the latest theories of dark matter—along with a perspective informed by history, politics, and the wisdom of Star Trek.

 One of the leading physicists of her generation, Dr. Chanda Prescod-Weinstein is also one of fewer than one hundred Black American women to earn a PhD from a department of physics.
-Her vision of the cosmos is vibrant, buoyantly non-traditional, and grounded in Black feminist traditions.
+Her vision of the cosmos is vibrant, buoyantly nontraditional, and grounded in Black and queer feminist lineages.

-Prescod-Weinstein urges us to recognize how science, like most fields, is rife with racism, sexism, and other dehumanizing systems.
-She lays out a bold new approach to science and society that begins with the belief that we all have a fundamental right to know and love the night sky.
-The Disordered Cosmos dreams into existence a world that allows everyone to tap into humanity’s wealth of knowledge about the wonders of the universe.
+Dr. Prescod-Weinstein urges us to recognize how science, like most fields, is rife with racism, misogyny, and other forms of oppression.
+She lays out a bold new approach to science and society, beginning with the belief that we all have a fundamental right to know and love the night sky.
+The Disordered Cosmos dreams into existence a world that allows everyone to experience and understand the wonders of the universe.